Polynomial Lawvere Logic: Introduction

-It is natural to begin the study of such quantitative logics with propositional logic.
-An affine Lawvere propositional logic $\al$ was introduced in~\cite{Bacci2023}.
-It has a multiplicative conjunction interpreted by addition (the multiplication of $\rextreals$), constants for all non-negative real numbers, and multiplication by non-negative real numbers.
-It can thus express all affine functions on $\rextreals$ (as usual for quantalic logics, it also has conjunction, disjunction, and implication). $\al$ judgements are interpreted as systems of inequalities on $\rextreals$, and so QEL can be encoded.
-The authors of~\cite{Bacci2023} gave novel completeness proofs using linear algebra theorems, such as Farkas' Lemma~\cite{Farkas1902} and Motzkin's transposition theorem~\cite{Motzkin51}, thereby establishing a novel relationship between logical and arithmetical reasoning.
+Building on Lawvere's concept, in~\cite{Bacci2023} we began exploring a class of quantitative logics, which we refer to as \textit{Lawvere logics} \footnote{The logics are named in honor of Lawvere.}.
+Among them, Affine Lawvere propositional logic ($\al$) was the most expressive.
+This logic features a tensor operation $\ot$ interpreted as addition (in $\extreals$), a linear implication $\lol$ (acting as the adjoint residuum of $\ot$), constants $r$ for all non-negative real numbers, and scalar multiplication by non-negative reals, allowing it to express all affine functions on $\extreals$.
+Logical conjunction and disjunction are derived operators.
+Judgements in $\al$ are interpreted as affine inequalities on $\extreals$.
+A key innovation of \cite{Bacci2023} was the use of linear algebra results, specifically Farkas' Lemma~\cite{Farkas1902} and Motzkin's transposition theorem~\cite{Motzkin51}, to establish completeness.
+This provided a significant connection between logical reasoning and classical results from arithmetic.
+However, many real-world quantitative phenomena involve non-linear interactions, making it desirable to express polynomial inequalities.

-Fuzzy product logic~\cite{H96, H06} is defined over a quantale on $[0,1]$.
-As the exponential map $e^{-x}$ defines a quantalic isomorphism between $\rextreals$ and $[0,1]$, $\al$ can be regarded as an extension of fuzzy product logic with constants~\cite{Sc06,EG00} and novel, but somewhat unnatural in that context, unary operators of exponentiation by constants\footnote{This can be viewed as adding graded modalities; however the literature on modalities for product logic seems rather to consider only Kripke models~\cite{VE17}}.
-The linear-algebraic completeness $\al$ proofs are arguably simpler that those used in the literature on fuzzy logics which employ methods of algebraic logic and ordered Abelian group theory.
+In this paper, we take on the challenge of developing \emph{Polynomial Lawvere Logic} ($\pl$).
+This logic extends $\al$ by adding multiplication as a new logical connective, enabling the encoding of polynomial functions on $\extreals$, with judgements representing polynomial inequalities.
+Our approach builds on Lawvere's idea by giving logical status to both sum (the tensor) and multiplication over $[0,\infty]$, with the key innovation being that the truth values now come from a semiring structure involving the quantale.

-However, if we study the quantitative Barycentric algebras, used in \cite{Mardare16} to axiomatize $p$-Wasserstein metrics, we face the necessity to encode not only affine functions on $\preals$ but polynomial functions.
-In this paper we extend $\al$ with multiplication, obtaining a more expressive logic $\pl$, a \emph{polynomial Lawvere propositional logic}, whose semantics extends the expressivity of affine functions of $\al$ on $\extreals$ to polynomials via a propositional connective for multiplication (not at all a natural fuzzy logic connective). $\pl$ is sufficiently expressive to encode the $p$-Wasserstein metric.
+Our \emph{main contributions} are: \begin{enumerate}[noitemsep,wide,topsep=0pt] \item We propose a deduction system for PL (Table~\ref{tab:rules}) and demonstrate its expressiveness by (a) deriving a classical result from probability theory relating the Kantorovich and the total variation distances and (b) giving an embedding of quantitative equational logic in $\pl$ (\cf\ Section~\ref{sec:applications}).